billkarsh/SpikeGLX/Markdown/UserManual.md

 >   to this channel in save-strings, in trigger setups and for audio
 >   out selection.
 >
-> 4. Up to 8 digital lines can be acquired from each of dev1 and dev2.
+> 4. Up to 8 digital lines can be acquired from your main device (say, dev1)
->   If the XD box for dev1 and for dev2 are both empty, no digital lines
+>   and from a secondary device (say, dev2).
+If the XD box for dev1 and
+>   for dev2 are both empty, no digital lines are acquired, and the stream
->   are acquired, and the stream data will not have a digital word.
-If
+>   data will not have a digital word.
+If either XD box names lines to
->   either XD box names lines to acquire there will be one 16-bit digital
+>   acquire there will be one 16-bit digital word per timepoint with the
->   word per timepoint with the lower 8 bits holding dev1 data and the
+>   lower 8 bits holding dev1 data and the upper 8 holding dev2 data.
+The
->   upper 8 holding dev2 data.
-The Graphs Window depicts digital words
+>   Graphs Window depicts digital words with 16 lines numbered 0 through
->   with 16 lines numbered 0 through 15 (bottom to top).
+>   15 (bottom to top).

 ### Synchronization